vjbollavarapu/modulyn-community/docs/GRANT_PROPOSAL.md

 ### **System Architecture Overview**

-TidyGen ERP is built on a **modular, Web3-first architecture** that seamlessly integrates traditional business operations with blockchain technology.
+Modulyn ERP is built on a **modular, Web3-first architecture** that seamlessly integrates traditional business operations with blockchain technology.

 #### **Architecture Diagram**